North Korea fires suspected ballistic missile off its east coast, says South Korea

 North Korea has fired a suspected ballistic missile off its east coast, South Korea and the Japanese military said on Saturday.

-The unidentified projectile — the hermit kingdom’s 15th major launch this year as part of a spree of provocative activity — has already fallen into the sea, the Japanese coast guard said.
+The unidentified projectile — the hermit kingdom’s 15th major launch this year as part of a spree of provocative activity — has already fallen into the sea outside Japan’s exclusive economic zone, Japanese public broadcaster NHK citing government sources said.

+According to South Korea, the North had fired what appears to be a short-ranged submarine-launched ballistic missile (SLBM) from Sinpo city, where the North keeps submarines and other equipment.

 This missile launch comes just three days after the North fired another projectile off its east coast from Sunan airport in Pyongyang, drawing widespread condemnation.
+Wednesday’s missile travelled about 500km at a maximum altitude of 800km, the North’s neighbours said.

+The North Korean government in March had test-fired an intercontinental ballistic missile (ICBM) for the first time since 2017, which landed in the sea 170km west of Japan’s northern prefecture of Aomori and inside Japan’s exclusive economic zone.

 Analysts see the launches as an attempt to provoke the US and its allies into negotiations over the tough sanctions regime imposed on Pyongyang, with diplomatic talks stalled since before president Joe Biden entered the White House.